Mary Kay Inc. Spearheads Ocean Conservation Efforts at the 11th Annual World Ocean Summit

 - Out of more than 1,500 articles published on coral reef sciences in OECD countries, 33% of authors were women.1

-- 13-24% of senior positions in the EU's marine sciences sector are occupied by women.1
+- 13%-24% of women occupy senior positions in the EU's marine sciences sector.2

-- 90% of women in fisheries and aquaculture are more involved in less well-paid or unpaid work.1
+- In fisheries and aquaculture, 90% of women are more involved in less well-paid or unpaid work.3

 About Mary Kay